gar1t/tensorflow-workshop/src/SCRIPT.md

 section as well as the full finetuned model) we can evaluate how it does on data it hasn't seen.

+This command will evalute the latest finetune operation:

     $ guild run pets-faster-rcnn-resnet101:evaluate

+This command will evaluate the completed run (200K steps), provided it was imported (see above):

+    $ guild run pets-faster-rcnn-resnet101:evaluate trained-model=859c9604

 This will generate images with highlighted predicted objects and output an overal average precision for the model.